← All varieties

 Fruit

-Stem: Slender, medium to short.
+Stem slender, medium to short.

-Skin: Smooth, green, partially covered with mixed and striped dull red.
+Surface smooth, green, partially covered with mixed and striped dull red.

-Flesh/Flavor: Flesh breaking and firm.
-Flavor mild sub-acid, almost sweet.
+Flesh breaking, firm.
+Mild sub-acid, almost sweet.

 Season